William Suida

-William Suida, born Wilhelm Emil Suida (April 26, 1877 – October 29, 1959) was an eminent Austrian art historian and art collector and "one of the greatest connoisseurs of Italian art."
+William Suida, born Wilhelm Emil Suida (April 26, 1877 – October 29, 1959) was an Austrian art historian and art collector and "one of the greatest connoisseurs of Italian art."
 He published books and essays in multiple languages about numerous artists and schools of art.
 He and his heirs amassed a large private collection that in 1999 was acquired by the Blanton Museum of Art in Austin, where many paintings from the Suida-Manning Collection are on permanent display.

 In Europe

 Suicide of Lucretia (c.
 1575) by Luca Cambiaso, from the Suida-Manning Collection at the Blanton Museum of Art.

 Suida was born in Neunkirchen, Austria, the son of Albert Suida and Bertha von Heim, a relative of Richard Wagner.
 His uncle was the art historian Henry Thode, with whom he studied in Heidelberg and under whom he wrote his dissertation, published in 1900 as Die Genredarstellungen Albrecht Dürer.
 In 1902 he began a two-year residence in Florence as an assistant at the Deutsches Kunsthistorisches Institut.
 His research there resulted in his 1905 book on Florentine Trecento painting, Florentinische Maler um die Mitte des XIV Jahrhunderts.

-On his return to Austria, he was appointed lecturer at the University of Vienna, then obtained the Chair of Art History at Graz University, a post he held until 1939.
+On his return to Austria, he was appointed lecturer at the University of Vienna, then obtained the Chair of Art History at the University of Graz, a post he held until 1939.
 His academic career was interrupted by military service as a captain in the First World War.
 He became an expert on Raphael, Bramante, da Vinci, and Titian ("his favorite until the end"), and also on various regional schools of Italian painting, especially Ligurian, Lombard, and Venetian art.

 With the annexation of Austria by the Nazis in 1939, he emigrated with his wife, Hermine, and their only child, Bertina, first to England and then to the United States.